Plumillon/ChipView/README.md

 # ChipTextView
-ChipTextView enables you to easily create [Chip](http://www.google.fr/design/spec/components/chips.html) like list on a TextView with optional click listener on each on chip.
+ChipTextView enables you to easily create [Chip](http://www.google.fr/design/spec/components/chips.html) list with optional click listener on each `Chip`.

 ChipTextView is highly customizable to the point you can control every Chip layout and background color individually.